Natalie Roser Looks Smoking Hot On The Beach In Mismatched Bikini

 The social media sensation rocked a dark blue bikini top with a thick black trim for her last day in the Bahamas.
 It was of a classic, triangle-style, and featured a deep, plunging neckline that exposed an ample amount of cleavage.

 As opposed to completing her look with the matching bottoms of the set, Natalie opted for a simple, solid black pair that upped the ante of her eye-popping display even more.
-The itty-bitty number showcased the the stunner’s long, lean legs while also flashing a teasing glimpse of her curvaceous backside thanks to its cheeky cut.
+The itty-bitty number showcased the stunner’s long, lean legs while also flashing a teasing glimpse of her curvaceous backside thanks to its cheeky cut.
 As she posed for the snap, the babe adjusted the thick waistband of her bikini bottoms by pulling them up higher on her hips.
-This helped to accentuate her trim waist, and drew even more attention to her flat midsection and chiseled abs.
+This helped accentuate her trim waist and drew even more attention to her flat midsection and chiseled abs.

 Natalie appeared to have already gone for a swim before the photo was taken, as her blond tresses were damp and slightly slicked back to her head.
 She also opted for a minimal makeup look that allowed her striking features and natural beauty to shine.